Facing Your Fears

-The composer put your student’s part there for a reason.
-Each player is important to create something beautiful.
-Smaller ensembles, like duets, trios, and quintets, are so bare-boned that students have to know their part, have an understanding of their partner’s, and be able to anticipate each other’s movements.
+Your student’s part exists for a reason.
+So does their partner’s.
+They work together.
+Smaller ensembles, like duets, trios, and quintets, are so bare-boned that students have to know their part and be familiar with everyone else’s.
+Once they’re working together, they’ll be able to anticipate each other’s movements and create something special.

-It can be hard for student’s to accept, but the only way to improve is to know what needs work.
+It can be hard for student’s (and adults, let’s be honest) to accept, but the only way to get better is to know what needs work.
+No judge is out to destroy students, but they are here to help students improve.
 Criticism helps us grow.

 1. Be prepared